wp-plugins/ad-inserter/readme.txt

 == Upgrade Notice ==

+= 1.3.0 =
+Number of ad slots increased to 16,
+New tabbed admin interface,
+Ads can be manually inserted also with {adinserter AD_NUMBER} tag, Fixed bug: only the last ad block set to Before Title was displayed, Few other minor bugs fixed,
+Few cosmetic changes

 = 1.2.1 =
 Fixed problem: || in ad code (e.g. asynchronous code for AdSense) causes only part of the code to be inserted (|| to rotate ads is replaced with |rotate|)